 The trombonist Barry Rogers deserves special mention for introducing Eddie Palmieri to John Coltrane (during the sessions), whose influence played a role in the making of El Sonido Nuevo.
-One musician compared aspects of El Sonido Nuevo to Coltrane’s Africa Brass.
+The vibraphonist, Joe Locke compared aspects of El Sonido Nuevo to Coltrane’s Africa Brass.

 One year later Cal and Eddie’s band of “roaring elephants” reunited to record the highly acclaimed follow-up to El Sonido Nuevo titled Bamboleate.
 But, that’s a story for another day!

 Fifty-four years after its release, El Sonido Nuevo is a classic.
 Also, it’s part of the soundtrack of my life and holds a special place on my “eternal” playlist.

 Personnel: Cal Tjader (vibraphone); Eddie Palmieri (piano); George Castro (flute and percussion); Tommy Lopez and Manny Oquendo, Ismael Quintana (drums, percussion); Barry Rogers, Julian Priester, Mark Weinstein (trombones), Bobby Rodriguez (bass).